Next Steps

 POSTING AND ACCEPTING OFFERS

-• You have to accept or decline your offer(s) by e-mail by noon on Monday, May 8, 2023 or your spot will be given to the next person on the waiting list.
-Please see who you need to reply to above.
+• You must accept or decline your offer(s) by e-mail by (or before) noon on May 13th, 2024, or your spot will be given to the next person on the waiting list.
+(There is no need to wait till May 13th once you know what you want to do.)

 • If accepted into more than one area, please notify the area whose offer you accept and the area(s) whose offer(s) you are waiving.